-- The Aviator (movie 2004) review: Martin Scorsese takes the Steven Spielberg route in this costly, glitzy, superficial, and bloated biopic about all-American billionaire entrepreneur and sociopath Howard Hughes.
+- The Aviator (2004) review: Martin Scorsese takes the Steven Spielberg route in this costly, glitzy, and overblown biopic about billionaire entrepreneur and sociopath Howard Hughes.

-Strangely enough, the person who directed the superficial, phony, bloated The Aviator wasn’t Spielberg.
+Strangely enough, the person who directed the great-looking but superficial, phony, and bloated The Aviator wasn’t Spielberg.

-Was it then Barry Levinson, of the equally glitzy, superficial, and phony Bugsy, the fictionalized account of the life and times of mobster Bugsy Siegel?
+Was it then Barry Levinson, of the equally great-looking but superficial and phony Bugsy, the fictionalized account of the life and times of mobster Bugsy Siegel?

 The man behind The Aviator is Martin Scorsese, whose credits mostly consist of – however flawed – gritty dramas like Taxi Driver, Goodfellas, and Gangs of New York.